Federal mail laws: what businesses need to know

 Important federal laws on mail delivery you should be aware of

 You may only give your mail matters much thought when something goes wrong: Were you expecting time-sensitive correspondence from the IRS that never came?
-Or perhaps you've sent out a contract for a new client to sign, only for them to tell you they still haven't gotten it?
+Or perhaps a check you were counting on never showed up, leaving you wondering where it went and when the payment will arrive.

 The reality is that a lot goes on behind the scenes with mail carriage — and many rules and regulations exist to keep things running safely and smoothly.